 How to figure out which sleeping cycle is right for you ?

-First, let me be clear, this cycles are meant to be used, and are used by people who are having hard time to do the necessary things in their lives with the monophasic sleep.
+First, let me be clear – this cycles are meant to be used, and are usually practiced by people who are having hard time to do the necessary things in their lives with the monophasic sleep.

 Otherwise, if you’re always lacking the time to accomplish your to do list on daily basis, then you might try one of this polyphasic sleep cycles, depending on your lifestyle, and the available time in your day for the needed naps.

 Preferably, if you’re doing this for the first time, the cycle which is most widely accepted and has a pretty high percent of success is the Everyman sleeping cycle.

 There are literally hundreds of successful cases out there, documented, about this cycle.
 And it’s similar to the biphasic cycle which many of us are already adjusted to.

 Chances are also that you will feel exhausted for the first week or two.
 That’s normal, giving the time frame and the drastic change you have to make; change on one of the principle human needs – sleep.

 Having that said, you may feel like zombie, but that will quickly pass, and you will soon feel the real effects of this.
 On a side note, if you decide to give one of these cycles a try, you will have a lot of spare time on your hands.